 With more than 2,500 international students from nearly 150 countries,* the college provides a diverse learning environment and a wide range of student support.
-Robust tutoring centers are available on all campuses to promote academic success for all students.
+Robust tutoring centers are available on all campuses to promote academic success for students.

-Courses are offered online and at five campuses with options to earn associate degrees from Georgia State in more than 30 areas of concentration.
+Courses are offered online and at five campuses with options to earn associate degrees in more than 30 areas of concentration.
 Students who successfully complete their tracks of study can graduate with an associate of science, associate of arts or an associate of applied science degree.
 Because Perimeter College is part of Georgia State, students who earn their associate degree can seamlessly transition into another college at the university to complete their bachelor’s degree.

-The college also offers areas of concentration—nursing, dental hygiene and radiologic technology—in which students are prepared for immediate careers.
+The college also offers areas of concentration in nursing, dental hygiene and radiologic technology.

 Georgia State campuses provide students attending Perimeter College an active environment, with a wide range of opportunities.
 Clubs and organizations, student life events, and health and wellness programs round out the college experience.